bpapillon/spotify-sxsw-showlist/README.md

 # Spotify SXSW Showlist

 Use your Spotify playlists to find official and unofficial shows at SXSW.
-This web app is adapted from the [desktop version](https://github.com/billboebel/spotify-showlist), the API for which has been deprecated by Spotify.
-Updated for 2015.
+This web app is adapted from the [desktop version](https://github.com/billboebel/spotify-showlist), the API for which was deprecated by Spotify.
+Updated for 2016.

 # Installation and Setup

 1. [Register a new Spotify application](https://developer.spotify.com/my-applications/)
 2. Using .env.example as a template, store your newly-created client ID, client secret, and redirect URI in /.env.
 3. Run `npm install` to install node dependencies
-4. Install Foreman
+4. Install Foreman, if you don't have it already; there's a Gemfile containing that single requirement, so you can do this using `bundle install` if you are using bundler.
 5. If you are using the redis cache, start `redis-server`; you can disable caching by setting 'USE_CACHE' to false in config.json, in which case you do not need to run a redis server.
+6. Start up your local build environment via `gulp`.
-6. Start the node server via `foreman start`
+7. Start the node server via `foreman start`

 # Yearly Maintenance